JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 `FuncLogicLookupTable` — no stub lookup race.
 The stubs registered in step 6 still exist as forward references for recursive calls within a single file; they are never hit cross-file as long as this ordering is maintained.

+This same guarantee now holds at any import depth: `_process_imports` recurses into a sub-module's own imports **before** appending that sub-module to `files_to_elaborate`, so if `file_a` imports `file_c` and calls one of its functions, `file_c` always lands earlier in the list than `file_a` — the same "callees before callers" rule applied one level deeper, transitively, for as many hops as the import graph has.

 ### Wire access in hardware function bodies